What to Eat This Week: December, Week 2

 Saturday

 Leftovers day!
-Kick back and read some of the articles on our blog with all the time you’ll save from not cooking.
+Kick back and read some of the articles on our website with all the time you’ll save from not cooking.

 Sunday